11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 Conventional methods of lighting up your scene are all well and fine, but a terrarium lamp is something quite different and particularly stunning.

-It will take a little bit of technicality but not nearly as much as you may expect.
+It will take a little bit of technicality, but not nearly as much as you may expect.

 8. Hanging Glass Terrarium

-They can too free up some surface area, especially if you’ve gone a little terrarium-mad and your partner needs some space to chop onions.
+They can, too, free up some surface area, especially if you’ve gone a little terrarium-mad and your partner needs some space to chop onions.

 9. Herb Terrariums

-However, I have seen it done, and there is something exceptionally exciting about the prospect of growing your produce within a terrarium.
+There is something exceptionally exciting about the prospect of growing your produce within a terrarium.

-Not all garden herbs will thrive within a closed, humid environment but many annuals, such as basil and chamomile, can.
+Not all garden herbs will thrive within a closed, humid environment, but many annuals, such as basil and chamomile, can.

 The great thing about a terrarium is that it can act like a greenhouse – magnifying light and ensuring a consistently humid atmosphere – which is ideal for many herbs.

-👉 Check out our Herb Terrarium 101 guide
+👉 Read more: Herb Terrarium 101

 10. Bioactive Terrariums

-These tiny detritivores are incredible composters.
+These detritivores are incredible composters.

 They feed on decaying organic matter within your ecosystem and return nutrients to the soil that plants can use.

-11. Terrarium Furniture
+11. Resin Terrarium

 We’ve come to the final frontier, terrarium furniture.

-‘OOH, you could make a terrarium table!’
+‘OOH, you could make a terrarium table!’ is one that comes up regularly.

 There you have it!